 \section{Introduction}

-The dawn of 6G networks signals a fundamental paradigm shift from terrestrial-dependent infrastructure to an integrated, three-dimensional Non-Terrestrial Network (NTN) architecture~\cite{saad2020vision,giordani2021non}.
-Within this aerial frontier, Unmanned Aerial Vehicles (UAVs) serving as Aerial Base Stations (ABSs) have emerged as a cornerstone solution due to their superior maneuverability, rapid on-demand deployment, and inherent ability to establish Line-of-Sight (LoS) connectivity~\cite{mozaffari2019tutorial,al2014modeling}.
-These UAV-assisted networks are particularly indispensable in mission-critical scenarios where terrestrial infrastructure is compromised, such as disaster relief operations or large-scale urban events~\cite{merwaday2015uav, zhao2019uav}.
-However, beyond the pervasive challenge of non-stationary user distributions, ensuring system resilience in the face of unexpected hardware malfunctions or catastrophic node failures remains a formidable obstacle for next-generation aerial orchestration.
+\IEEEPARstart{T}{he} dawn of 6G networks signals a paradigm shift from terrestrial-dependent infrastructure to integrated, three-dimensional Non-Terrestrial Network (NTN) architectures~\cite{saad2020vision,giordani2021non}.
+Within this frontier, Unmanned Aerial Vehicles (UAVs) serving as Aerial Base Stations (ABSs) are a cornerstone solution due to their maneuverability, rapid deployment, and Line-of-Sight (LoS) connectivity~\cite{mozaffari2019tutorial,al2014modeling}.
+These networks are indispensable in mission-critical scenarios where terrestrial infrastructure is compromised, such as disaster relief or large-scale urban events~\cite{merwaday2015uav, zhao2019uav}.
+However, beyond non-stationary user distributions, ensuring system resilience against hardware malfunctions or catastrophic node failures remains a formidable obstacle for aerial orchestration.

-To sustain optimal coverage amidst environmental volatility, Multi-Agent Proximal Policy Optimization (MAPPO) has been widely adopted as a robust control framework~\cite{yu2022surprising, cui2020multi}.
-Nevertheless, a persistent limitation in reinforcement learning (RL) based UAV control is the structural rigidity of standard Multi-Layer Perceptron (MLP) architectures.
-Building upon our established research in MARL-based UAV control, our prior work~\cite{lai2026spatiotemporalcontinuallearningmobile} addressed the plasticity-stability dilemma by introducing a Group-Decoupled MAPPO (G-MAPPO) algorithm.
-While G-MAPPO effectively mitigated gradient conflicts across localized geographic regions, its efficacy was constrained by the assumption of a quasi-static network topology.
-Specifically, it assumed a constant number of active UAV nodes, leaving the system vulnerable to the topological disruptions inherent in real-world deployments.
-This paper extends that trajectory by pivoting from gradient decoupling to topology-aware coordination, specifically targeting the resilience gaps left by static structural assumptions.
+To sustain coverage amidst volatility, Multi-Agent Proximal Policy Optimization (MAPPO) has been widely adopted~\cite{yu2022surprising, cui2020multi}.
+Nevertheless, a persistent limitation in RL-based UAV control is the structural rigidity of Multi-Layer Perceptron (MLP) architectures.
+Building upon our prior research, our previous work~\cite{lai2026spatiotemporalcontinuallearningmobile} addressed the plasticity-stability dilemma via Group-Decoupled MAPPO (G-MAPPO).
+While G-MAPPO mitigated gradient conflicts, its efficacy was constrained by the assumption of a quasi-static topology with a constant number of active nodes, leaving systems vulnerable to real-world disruptions.
+This paper extends that trajectory by pivoting toward topology-aware coordination to target resilience gaps left by static structural assumptions.